gherlein/pico-template/README.md

 A template project for quick-starting C-based RP2040 Raspberry Pi Pico projects in Visual Studio Code, using the picoprobe programmer.

+## HEADS UP:  this uses a library that also must be installed

+This uses the excellent pico-lib2 library.
+The upstream project is available at https://github.com/iiot2k/pico-lib2.
+We have forked that and are actively developing it at https://github.com/gherlein/pico-lib2.
+We are aiming to upstream changes (such as supporting the pico_w board) but it's recommended to use the fork until our changes are accepted.

 ## Why Use a PicoProbe?

 ### No-Touch Flashing the Pico